pleo-io/antaeus/README.md

 The last solution I had in mind was about using AWS Lambda or Scheduled tasks but this requires some fancier shinanigens.
 Either I have to host it on AWS or if I want to keep it locally, I have to setup something like NGINX for AWS to be able to send computed data back.
 I'm not that experienced with AWS and it evolves so quickly that I don't know every feature available.

+At first, I thought that it would be simpler if I start coding the function to get the pending invoices with all the currencies from a customer.
+Then, I did a function to "pay" those invoices (change the status to PAID).
+Once those functions were done, I had read on coroutine and figure out a way to make it work with the code I've already made.
+I thought I would be able to use cron expression but looks like not, so I found some kind of way to achieve what I wanted to do.
+I've looked at existing librairies but those were not enought popular for me(less than 5 stars on Github).So, I've decided to go with Coroutine because from what I've read it looks quite simple.
+After I was done with all those steps, I've started doing some unit test on the basic stuff.

 ### The perfect solution